 The future possibilities are endless with microneedles and drug transmission.
 Scientists are hoping to use microneedling technology as electrochemical probes as well as optical sensors to be better able to study cells and their environments.
 The science of nanotechnology is beyond the scope of this article; however, the science remains the same: microneedling can be used to improve the transmission of drugs, which improves all of our lives.

-With respect to dermatology, microneedling is already being combined with radiofrequency waves and with PRP (platelet-rich plasma) therapy to increase patient results.
+With respect to dermatology, microneedling is already being combined with radiofrequency waves to increase patient results.
 It is in human nature to continually improve our lives.
 Our appearance is a very important part of who we are — both in our mind and in others.
 Hence, expect more non invasive cosmetic procedures to continue to emerge for perpetuity.

 MDPEN AND MICRONEEDLING